Do-Over: Plot

 As Liz Lemon is returning to studio 6H, the TGS with Tracy Jordan studio, she meets Jack Donaghy returning from Washington.
 Jack tells her that he intends to get his old job back and Liz tells him of her upcoming adoption evaluation.
 When he confronts Devon Banks in his office, Devon offers Jack a position in the mail room, laughing, but Jack accepts.
 Jack later tells Liz of his plan to work his way back to his old job through honest means, though Kathy Geiss (Marceline Hugot) shows a sexual interest in Jack he could leverage into a quicker promotion.
 When he discovers that Devon is planning to shut down GE, Jack, with Liz's help, convinces Kathy to hire him as her business adviser.
 Devon, realizing that he has been beaten, decides on a new path to securing his financial future: hurling himself in front of a series of moving cars so that he can sue the drivers.

 Tracy Jordan's pornographic video game, Gorgasm: The Legend of Dong Slayer, has been very successfully released since it was developed in the previous episode "Cooter".
 He shows off a large royalty check and Jenna Maroney grows angry that she has not been compensated for her voice acting work in the game.
 Liz convinces him to make it up to her, and everyone else who helped him with the video game, by buying them presents.
 However, while everyone else receives extravagant gifts such as Frank getting gold-plated nunchucks and Pete getting a chinchilla fur coat, Jenna only gets a coupon for free hugs and decides to sue Tracy.

 Following a home evaluation, Bev from the adoption agency comes to work with Liz where she checks the safety of the studio and interviews the TGS cast and crew including Jenna, Pete Hornberger (Scott Adsit), Frank Rossitano (Judah Friedlander), and Cerie Xerox (Katrina Bowden).
 The workplace evaluation goes badly, with many of the interviews reflecting badly on Liz or the safety of the studio for a child.
 However, before Bev files her report she sustains a head injury and forgets that she has done the evaluation.
 Liz gets the crew to help her "do over" the evaluation, hoping for a better result.
+This ultimately does not work, as Bev soon forgets the evaluations and has to be taken to a hospital.
+Later, Bev makes a full recovery, meaning Liz has to start over with another adoption agency, but she is glad Jack is back working in his old office.